 Humanities and English graduates may finally have the upper hand in employment prospects, at least in the storytelling business.

-Originally published by our senior digital strategist Boyd Neil on his personal website on May 21, 2014.
+Authored by: Boyd Neil on his personal website on May 21, 2014.